ackzell/amoxtli-vue/src/content/tutorial/0-welcome/0-0/content.md

 # Hello there!

+Welcome to this spiritual successor to [Notes on Vue](https://notes-on-vue.ackzell.dev).
+Fortunately, lots of the contents of that site are still somewhat relevant and I get to keep it online while exploring a more modern way of sharing knowledge about Vue.js with you through this new project of mine.

+From the original site:
-Allow me to introduce myself super quickly: I am [Axel Uriel Martínez Castillo](https://ackzell.dev), a software developer from 🇲🇽.
+> Allow me to introduce myself super quickly: I am [Axel Uriel Martínez Castillo](https://ackzell.dev), a software developer from 🇲🇽

-Welcome to this website about Vue.js, one of my favorite technologies for the past few years.

-I felt in love with Vue because of its easy learning curve and the fact that it is so quick to develop ideas with it.

-We'll explore together a little bit about what Vue is all about and my personal thoughts regarding the technology.

-I will give you a brief overview of the framework from my perspective and in what context it lives right now according to my opinion.

-This is the section you skip if you are already sold on learning Vue and are not that interested in knowing what I think.
-No hard feelings, I know it isn't personal 😉.
+This project is aimed at being the contents of scheduled online workshops that I want to hold and if you are reading this is because you are in!

+So thank you so much for trusting me with this and rest assured I will be making the best of my efforts so you can have a pleasant and unique experience while learning something new.